vLLM#

 CUDA_VISIBLE_DEVICES = "0,1,2,3"

-The config above will automatically split GPUs specified in CUDA_VISIBLE_DEVICES into two halves, first half will be used for prefill and second half will be used for decode.
+The config above, will automatically split GPUs specified in CUDA_VISIBLE_DEVICES into two:

-For more control, one can specify the GPU IDs explicitly in prefill and decode configurations:
+For more control, users can specify the GPU IDs explicitly in prefill and decode configurations:

 [cmd_args.prefill]